rozlynboutin/microbiome_helper/Home.md

 Microbiome Helper is a repository that contains several resources to help researchers working with microbial sequencing data:
-* a series of scripts that help process and automate various microbiome and metagenomic bioinformatic tools.
+* A series of scripts that help process and automate various microbiome and metagenomic bioinformatic tools.
-* workflows for analyzing 16S/18S rRNA and metagenomic data using these tools.
+* Workflows for analyzing 16S/18S rRNA and metagenomic data using these tools.
-* tutorials for researchers new to rRNA and/or metagenomic analyses.
+* Tutorials for researchers new to rRNA and/or metagenomic analyses.
-* a Virtual Box image that can be used to run our workflows with little or no configuration.
+* A Virtual Box image that can be used to run our workflows with little or no configuration.

 These scripts were produced by the [Integrated Microbiome Resource](http://cgeb-imr.ca/index.html).
 It is important that you cite the [tools](https://github.com/mlangill/microbiome_helper/wiki/Requirements) that are wrapped by our scripts.